gilRoz23/Collocations-Extractions/README.md

 # Collocation-Extraction

-### Link to the bucket in S3
-s3://hayon123

-### ARN resource
-arn:aws:s3:::hayon123
+## Abstract

-This application automatically extracts collocations from the Google 2-grams dataset using Amazon Elastic Map Reduce.
+This project focuses on automatically extracting collocations from the Google 2-grams dataset using Amazon Elastic Map Reduce.
+Collocations are essential in natural language processing and information extraction applications.
+We will use Normalized Pointwise Mutual Information (NPMI) to identify collocations.

+## Collocations

+A collocation is a sequence of words that co-occur more often than expected by chance.
+For example, "crystal clear" and "cosmetic surgery" are collocations.
+In this project, we will use NPMI to determine if a pair of ordered words is a collocation.

+## Normalized PMI

+Pointwise Mutual Information (PMI) is a measure of association between two words.
+Normalized PMI is calculated based on the count of a word pair, the count of each individual word, and the total number of bigrams in the corpus.

+## The Project Goal

+A map-reduce job for collocation extraction for each decade using Amazon Elastic MapReduce.
+The criteria for collocations are based on the normalized PMI value.
+The input is the Hebrew and English 2-Gram datasets of Google Books Ngrams.

-## Description
+## Stop Words

-This Map-Reduce program produces the list of top-100 collocations for each decade for English and Hebrew, with their NPMI ratios (in descending order).
+Stop words are words that appear frequently in the corpus and are often filtered out.
+In this project, we remove all bigrams that contain stop words from the counts.

 ## Input